max06/just-the-docs-template/README.md

           - "docs/**"
     ```

+## Allow updates

+This template includes a workflow for automated checks on newer versions.
+It will open a PR in your Repository if there's an update ready.

+You must explicitly allow GitHub Actions to create pull requests.
+This setting can be found in a repository's settings under `Actions > General > Workflow permissions`.

+For repositories belonging to an organization, this setting can be managed by admins in organization settings under `Actions > General > Workflow permissions`.

+The workflow will create an issue in your repo if it can't create a pull request.

 ## Licensing and Attribution

 This repository is licensed under the [MIT License].
 You are generally free to reuse or extend upon this code as you see fit; just include the original copy of the license (which is preserved when you "make a template").
 While it's not necessary, we'd love to hear from you if you do use this template, and how we can improve it for future use!